 • Catholic Education Tasmania

-• Tasmanian Government schools (Department of Education, Children and Young People).
+• Tasmanian Government schools (Department for Education, Children and Young People).

 The TASC Scaling Committee has a critical role in determining the scores for each course, to make sure course scores properly reflect student achievements.
 The Committee reviews and verifies that the scores for each individual course are appropriate before scores are finalised.